benjystanton/benjystanton.github.io/src/posts/2019-05-15-weeknotes–series-03-episode-04.md

 categories: weeknotes data swirrl
 ---

-<p class="lede">This week I have been mostly thinking about user-centred design and how to apply it when designing, measuring and improving data services (again).</p>
+<p>This week I have been mostly thinking about user-centred design and how to apply it when designing, measuring and improving data services (again).</p>

 ## DWP's presentation at Data Bites